 - Isolate potential contagions – Vulnerable groups are usually the first to fall ill so focus on the browser, plugins and document viewers first.
 Web content such as websites, documents and plugins should be kept in isolation where possible.
 If we can contain a threat it cannot spread.

-- Screen and test – We can verify that some applications are known to be in the clear and not infected so we can whitelist them.
-Start with your employees first by whitelisting your standard corporate build and this will make the process much easier.
+- Screen and test – We can verify that some applications are known to be in the clear and not infected so we can allow list them.
+Start with your employees first by allow listing your standard corporate build and this will make the process much easier.
 Any new applications that appear can then be easily blocked until they are tested and given the all clear.

 - Give the right medicine in the right dose – Make sure that users have the appropriate privileges, don’t prescribe the same admin rights for everyone.
 Giving admin rights to a user facing malware threats is like giving steroids to treat an infection, you lower the systems defences and the infection takes over.
 Qbot relies on admin rights to disable security features and embed itself.